donnabrown77/developer-blog/README.md

 Included are some sample blog posts in the \_posts directory.

+For SEO, rename customize_sitemap.js to sitemap.js.
+Add in your infomation.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started